Interacting systems of infinite spiking neurons with weights beyond uniform summability

-\underline{Examble 5:} Here we present a paradigm that satisfies condition (D).
-Here as in the first two examples, the drift can also be set to zero.
-For every $i \in \N$, define the synaptic weights as follows.
+\underline{Example 5:} Here we present a paradigm that satisfies Condition (D).
+As in the first two examples, the drift can also be set to zero.
+For every $i \in \N$, define the synaptic weights as follows:

 Then, for all $i\in \N$ and any $k$ odd, we compute while for every $k$ even

 which is condition (D).
 Furthermore, every neuron receives a weight from every other neuron, which has absolute value bigger or equal to one, and so for every neuron $i$ we have